Graphical modelling of multivariate time series: Examples

 is the time elapsed since the last event of process $X_b$.
 Furthermore, we assume that the time unit has been chosen small enough such that there are no interactions among the neurons within one time interval, and that, consequently, the joint conditional probability factorizes as

 for all $x_V\in\{0,1\}^{V}$.
-Then the pairwise and the block-recursive Granger-causal Markov property are equivalent by Proposition \ref{suffcond}(ii) and, thus, we can use the former for modelling dependencies between the processes.
-From \eqref{neuralmodel1} and \eqref{neuralmodel2}, it follows that $X_a$ is Granger-noncausal for $X_b$ if and only if $g_{ba}(u)=0$ for all $u\in\nnum$. \end{example}
+Then the pairwise and the block-recursive Granger-causal Markov property are equivalent by Proposition \ref{suffcond}(ii) and, thus, we can use the former for modelling dependences between the processes.
+From \eqref{neuralmodel1} and \eqref{neuralmodel2}, it follows that $X_a$ is Granger-noncausal for $X_b$ if and only if $g_{ba}(u)=0$ for all $u\in\nnum$.

-\begin{example} In general, the pairwise and the block-recursive Granger-causal Markov property are not equivalent.
-To demonstrate this, we consider a simple stationary Markov process $X_V$ with conditional distributions